jingkailong/learngit/readme.txt

 this is my first line here.
 Creating a new branch is quick.
-Creating a new branch is quick AND simple.
+Creating a new branch is quick AND simplei.